HUNTSVILLE WORKER’S COMPENSATION LAWYER

 How to File a Workers’ Compensation Claim

 We have significant experience handling Alabama Workers’ Compensation claims.
-Even though you can file a workers’ compensation on your own, having a workers’ compensation attorney on your side can make the claims process easier.
+Even though you can file a workers’ compensation on your own, having an Alabama workers comp attorney on your side can make the claims process easier.
 Consider these tips before filing your Alabama Workers’ Compensation claim:

 - Report the accident to your employer or supervisor immediately, even if you do not thin it is serious.
 It is mandatory that you report your injury within 5 days, or your claim can be denied.
 Be sure to report an injury to your employer even if you did not miss any work.
 Make sure the employer fills out a first report of injury form.